 - For tortillas with opened or has no more packaging, repack them into freezer bags or containers.
 Vacuum as much air as possible before sealing the packaging.

 - For tortillas with the original packaging still intact and unopened, leave the packaging as it is.
-Be sure to check if the expiry date is still visible, but if not; label the packaging with the date when you checked it prior to freezing.
+Be sure to check if the expiry date is still visible, but if not; label the packaging with the date when you checked it before freezing.

 - It is very important to check the expiry date of corn tortillas before buying or freezing them.
 If the date of expiry is not visible on the packaging before buying, do not buy it!

-- For tortillas you bought with expiry date still visible but got erased eventually, it is safer to check its appearance first before you freeze it.
-Presence of molds and discoloration is an indication of spoilage.
+- For tortillas you bought with expiry dates still visible but got erased eventually, it is safer to check their appearance first before you freeze it.
+The presence of molds and discoloration is an indication of spoilage.
 Discard them immediately.